xinwenfu/VChat_GTER_EggHunter/README.md

 	```
       * `b'GTER /.:/'`: We are overflowing the buffer of the **GTER** command.
       * `EGGHUNTER`: Remember that there is not enough space after the return address for the EggHunter shellcode.
 So we need to place it at the beginning of the buffer (after the command instruction!).
-      * `b'A' * (143 - len(EGGHUNTER))`We need to overflow up but not including to the return address so we can overwrite it, this can be `A`'s as we used here or the NOP (`\x90`) instruction as used for the **TRUN** overflow in ```step 5```.
+      * `b'A' * (143 - len(EGGHUNTER))`We need to overflow up but not including to the return address so we can overwrite it, this can be `A`'s as we used here or the NOP (`\x90`) instruction as used for the **GTER** overflow in ```step 5```.
 Since we have space taken up by the eggHunter's shellcode we do not want to overshoot our target and must take that into account!
-      * `struct.pack('<L', 0x625014dd)`: A `JMP ESP` address, this is one of the ones we had discovered with the mona.py command `!mona jmp -r esp -cp nonull -o` in Immunity Debugger. *Notice* that it differs from the one we used in the **TRUN** instruction!
+      * `struct.pack('<L', 0x625014dd)`: A `JMP ESP` address, this is one of the ones we had discovered with the mona.py command `!mona jmp -r esp -cp nonull -o` in Immunity Debugger. *Notice* that it differs from the one we used in the **GTER** instruction!
 This is only done so we can observe the two packets more easily by setting breakpoints on two unique `JMP ESP` instructions.
       * `b'\xe9\x66\xff\xff\xff'`: This is the only `JMP` instruction we use in the **GTER** overflow, this is placed after the return address so once we take control of the thread when the `JMP ESP` instruction is executed and we enter the start of the **GTER** buffer to begin executing the eggHunter Shellcode.
       * `b'C' * (400 - 147 - 4 - 5)`: Final padding (May be omitted)
 > [!IMPORTANT]